3Blocks-net/docs-pecunity-io/CryptoOctos/cryptooctos.md

 # CryptoOcto NFTs

-In total there are 1000 CryptoOcto NFTs.
-All CryptoOctos are created by now.
-Cryptographically, there can never be more than these 1000 original CryptoOctos.
-The NFT is not only rare and nice to look at like other NFTs, they offer numerous benefits that hold tangible financial value, like 200 DUSD for every Diamond Octo.

-CryptoOctos were created in two ways:
+The CryptoOctos are a finite set of 1000 Non-Fungible Tokens (NFTs).
+The creation of these unique NFTs has been completed, and due to cryptographic constraints, the number of this collection cannot exceed the limit of 1000.

+These NFTs are not merely aesthetically pleasing akin to other NFTs.
+They confer a multitude of [Benefits](https://nft.octodefi.com/benefits) that possess concrete financial worth, such as an allocation of 200 DUSD for every Diamond Octo.

+The distribution of CryptoOctos was executed via three distinct methods:

-- Minted by the Community Multisig Wallet and sold on the Marketplace
+- Initial offerings on the Marketplace
+- Airdrops for proactive community participants
-- Breeding of 2 existing CryptoOctos
+- Generation of new CryptoOctos through the breeding of two existing CryptoOctos (until the total count reached 1000)

-The Community MultiSig Wallet was allowed to mint NFTs and put it on the marketplace in a statically calculated fair price that was dependent on the rarity of the NFT.
+The Community MultiSig Wallet was granted permission to initially introduce NFTs onto the marketplace at a fairly computed equitable price, contingent on the rarity of the NFT.

-The income was used in a decentralized manner to burn DUSD with 10% of the profit and with 90% support the development of the OctoDeFi Smart Wallet.
+The revenue generated from the marketplace offering was allocated to burn DUSD, with 10% of the profit, and with 90% to enable the development of the OctoDeFi DAO.

-Fund flow can be seen transparently on the Metachain: (link zur multisig wallet)
+The flow of funds can be transparently observed onchain.
+TODO link